 - Counsel to companies in corporate restructuring transactions including asset and stock transfers.

 - Counsel to an Arkansas bank in recovering against a fidelity bond insurance policy on a claim involving fraud of a lending officer.

 - Counsel to buyers and sellers of commercial real estate across the State of Arkansas.

 - Successfully set aside a multi-million dollar default judgment entered against a financial institution.

 - Represent various commercial entities, including shopping centers, in business disputes and evictions related to commercial tenants.

 - Assist and advise financial institutions on daily issues.

 Fair earned his J.D. from the UALR Bowen School of Law, graduating magna cum laude in 2015.
 While in law school, Fair served as Editor-in-Chief of the UALR Law Review.
 Fair was the recipient of the prestigious John & Ruth H. Brunson Award, given annually by the Law Review Editorial Board for distinguished service to the Law Review.
-He is a member of the American Bar Association, Arkansas Bar Association, Pulaski County Bar Association, the Debtor-Creditor Bar of Central Arkansas and the National Association of Bond Lawyers.
+Fair is now a board member of the UALR William H. Bowen School of Law Alumni Board.
+He is a member of the Pulaski County Bar Association, the Debtor-Creditor Bar of Central Arkansas and the American Bankruptcy Institute.

 Fair was included in the inaugural edition of the Best Lawyers: Ones to Watch for his work in Banking and Finance Law, and Commercial Litigation.

 Fair is originally from Heber Springs, Arkansas, where he graduated from Heber Springs High School.
 While attending the University of Arkansas, where he earned a degree in Accounting with a minor in Financial Investments, Fair served as President of the Sigma Chi Fraternity.